-Full and safe access was not available to the roof void area due to limited head and shoulders view, insulation and storage items.
-Our view of parts of the exterior roof coverings was restricted with no view possible of the flat roof areas.
+Full and safe access was not available to the roof void area due to limited head and shoulders view, storage items and insulation.
+Our view of parts of the roof coverings and chimney was restricted.

 Our view of the garage was restricted.